aliseyfi/InformationRetrieval/README.md

 # Query
 Subclass of Source - text derived from given text string

-- scores is a list of Score objects representing the scores between the query and each document
+- scores: list of Score objects representing the scores between the query and each document

+- text: string holding text for query

 # Document
 Subclass of Source - text is derived from the given URL

+- url: web url where Source text can be found

 # Feature